cokelaer/damona/doc/userguide.rst

 testing and proof of concept.

 By default, **Damona** uses recipes, which can be found in the https://github.com/damona/damona/recipes directory.
-In the regsitry files (see later for details), we define the URL where images can be downloaded.
+In the registry files (see later for details), we define the URL where images can be downloaded.
 Some are on https://cloud.sylabs.io/library/cokelaer collection, which is limited to 10Gb and therefore will not provide many containers.
 Others are on external registry